IMRFeng/fish-store/README.md

 ### Modules
 #### boot-service-api
-The module of boot-service-api mainly offers RESTful APIs which developed in Spring Boot.
+The module of boot-service-api mainly offers RESTful APIs, which would be consumed by front-end pages, developed in Spring Boot.